Apsd1109/apsd1109.github.io/_blogs/2023-10-xx-seeing-seven.md

 > I know your works, your toil and your patient endurance, and how you cannot bear with those who are evil, but have tested those who call themselves apostles and are not, and found them to be false.
 I know you are enduring patiently and bearing up for my name’s sake, and you have not grown weary.
 But I have this against you, that you have abandoned the love you had at first.
 (Revelation 2:2–4, ESV)

 The church in Ephesus was commended for working patiently, being discerning, and keeping their doctrine pure.
-This is a good thing, as we are recommended to test things according to the word of God.
+This is good, as we are recommended to test things according to the word of God.
 If they are not in line, they are to be thrown out.
-For allowing false teaching to remain, steers people into sin; and sin, if allowed to fester, destroys absolutely everything.
+Allowing false teaching to remain steers people into sin; and sin, if allowed to fester, destroys absolutely everything.

 > Beloved, do not believe every spirit, but test the spirits to see whether they are from God, for many false prophets have gone out into the world.
 (1 John 4:1, ESV)

 > If anyone teaches a different doctrine and does not agree with the sound words of our Lord Jesus Christ and the teaching that accords with godliness, he is puffed up with conceit and understands nothing.
 He has an unhealthy craving for controversy and for quarrels about words, which produce envy, dissension, slander, evil suspicions, and constant friction among people who are depraved in mind and deprived of the truth, imagining that godliness is a means of gain.
 (1 Timothy 6:3–5, ESV)

 > Do you not know that a little leaven leavens the whole lump?
 Cleanse out the old leaven that you may be a new lump, as you really are unleavened.
 (1 Corinthians 5:6b–7a, ESV)

 However, chasing doctrine solely as a mechanical act of the mind, for the purposes of knowledge in and of itself, is not good.
 There is no competition for which church has the most correct doctrine, for we are all human, and therefore cannot comprehend the infinite depth of God.
-That isn't to say, that we should give up completely on having correct doctrine!
+That isn't to say that we should give up completely on having correct doctrine!
 By no means!
-In fact, I would say that it is good to be continuously evaluating, dare I say, _reforming ourselves_, according to scripture.
+In fact, I would say that it is good to be continuously evaluating, dare I say, _reforming ourselves_, according to Scripture.
 Correct doctrine helps us to know God more fully, and therefore, worship Him, and live in right relationship with Him more richly.

-What I imagine the church in Ephesus did, was chase after doctrine itself, completely missing the reason why they should keep their doctrine pure.
+What I imagine the church in Ephesus did, was chase after doctrine itself completely missing the reason why they should keep their doctrine pure.
 They lost their first love: Jesus Christ Himself!
 It's a joy to worship God, and sound teaching helps us do that even more greatly!

 ## Smyrna: Spiritually rich and enduring persecution